In this ‘How To Calisthenics’ article I will explain the fundamentals of calisthenics.

 Strength with your elbows fully locked out.
 This puts a huge strain on your elbows and all the tissue it surrounds.
 This makes it very injury sensitive.
 When you take a look at gymnast what is usually the first thing you notice?
-What freakishly huge biceps they have.
+Probably the biceps.
 Do you think this is caused by bicep curls?
 No way.
 Straight- arm strength all the way.
 The tension on the lengthened muscle (biceps) makes it increase in size and strength drastically and also makes many of the more advanced calisthenics and gymnastic movements possible.

 You focus a lot on straight arm strength if you want to differentiate.
 Calisthenics is street style type of workout and they don’t perform the movements as neatly as gymnasts do.
 However, this does not mean they do not have straight arm strength.

-Core training is not defined as simple sit ups like the media wants you to believe.
-You to properly activate your intrinsic muscles that stabilise your vertebrae and let them work together with the big global movers like your abdominals and bigger back muscles.
+Core training is not defined as simple sit ups.
+You should be able to properly activate your intrinsic muscles that stabilise your vertebrae and let them work together with the big global movers like your abdominals and bigger back muscles.
 These intrinsic muscles are skipped by 99% of the people.
 This is a huge cause of injury in the lower back.
-Once you develop a great core (like a gymnast) I can almost guarantee you will seldom experience back pain.
+Once you develop a great core (like a gymnast) chances of lower back pain will decrease.

 4. The shoulder blades.
-The shoulder blades?! you might ask..
 The shoulder blades are the basic of real upper body strength.
 The ability of a person to stabilise and control your shoulder blades.
 As with calisthenics and gymnastics you need become a master of the 4 movements that your shoulder blades are capable of doing: depression (shoulders sink down), elevation (elevating your shoulders), protraction (rounding your upper back and push your spine and shoulder blades apart) and retraction (puff out your chest and pull your shoulders back).

-When the muscles around your shoulder blades are well developed, any strength in your upper body will be able to be transferred with way better efficiency.
-Next to core, this is the most important one, but least understood by many.
+When the muscles around your shoulder blades are well developed, any strength in your upper body will be able to be transferred with better efficiency.
+Besides the core, this is the most important one, but least applied and understood.

 How To Get Started?